Post 16 Options

 Apprenticeships involve working for an employer in a specific role while being trained to do the job by experienced staff, in a combination of on the job and off the job training at a college or training provider (this must be at least 20% of the apprenticeship).

-The minimum wage for Apprenticeships from April 2020 starts from £4.55 depending on age (although many companies pay more!).
+The minimum wage for Apprenticeships for young people aged between 16 and 18 years is £5.28 p/h (although many companies pay more!).
 Apprenticeships can now be undertaken in a variety of industries and can be started as soon as an individual turns 16 and has left full time education (although you can apply beforehand).

 Apprenticeships come in four different levels:

 Intermediate/Level 2 (equivalent to GCSE) – may require Maths/English at GCSE